Nagendra1997/mesibo-documentation/mesibo-cross-platform.md

 ## Interfacing iOS Native SDK in Swift

 Let us take a look at calling Native components in iOS.
-Here, we shall take the example of [Swift](https://developer.apple.com/swift/)that is used to build the application UI and connect it with the Native iOS SDK.
+Here, we shall take the example of [Swift](https://developer.apple.com/swift/) that is used to build the application UI and connect it with the Native iOS SDK.
 To call Native Components in iOS you need to access Objective-C code in Swift.
 To do this you need to use an Objective-C bridging header file to expose those files to Swift.

 ## Swift